 Please follow the recommended plan, and make sure everyone in your household, or involved in your dog’s care, understands that as well.
 You don’t want someone sneaking him extra food or treats, when you’re not looking.
 That isn’t doing him any favours.

 Your vet may recommend switching over to a different brand/type of food, that will help your dog feel fuller without having to decrease the amount, or simply suggest reducing the amount of what he’s currently eating.

 If you will be switching brands, please do so gradually.
 Add the new food in small amounts to his existing food at each meal.
 Gradually increase the ratio of new to old, until he’s switched over.
 It should take about a week until he’s only eating the new food.

-Some vets may recommend a raw diet.
+Some vets may recommend a raw or whole foods diet.

 Let your vet know what treats you’re feeding him, and he will either recommend just reducing the amounts given, or switching to a lower calorie, better quality brand.